jibarix/seasonal_regression_tool/pipeline_options.md

 **Example**: `--cv-splits 3`

 **Technical details**: Unlike standard cross-validation, time series cross-validation respects the temporal order of observations.
 Each validation set consists of a continuous time period that follows its respective training set.
-The implementation uses the `TimeSeriesSplit` from scikit-learn.
+The implementation uses the `TimeSeriesSplit` from scikit-learn with appropriate configuration for time series data.
+The pipeline ensures that each training fold has enough data to properly capture seasonal patterns and applies consistent preprocessing across folds.

 ### `--no-plots`
 Disables the generation of diagnostic plots and visualizations.
 This can be useful for batch processing or when running on systems without display capabilities.